Mönchengladbach (DE) / Naarden (NL) — February 4th, 2026

 This article was originally written by Philip Haas.

-The PostgreSQL® Global Development Group (PGDG) has released version 12 of the popular free PostgreSQL® database.
-As our article for Beta 4 has already indicated, a number of new features, improvements and optimizations have been incorporated into the release.
-These include among others:
+The PostgreSQL® Global Development Group (PGDG) has released version 12 of the popular, free database PostgreSQL®.
+As our Beta 4 article already suggested, a multitude of new features, improvements, and optimizations have been incorporated into the release.
+These include:

-Optimized disk space utilization and speed for btree indexes
+Optimized storage utilization and speed for btree indexes

-btree-Indexes, the default index type in PostgreSQL®, has experienced some optimizations in PostgreSQL® 12.
+btree indexes, the standard index type in PostgreSQL®, have received several optimizations in PostgreSQL® 12.

-Insert operations in btree indexes are also accelerated by improved locking.
+Insert operations into btree indexes are also accelerated by improved locking.

 Improvements for pg_checksums

-credativ has contributed an extension for pg_checksums that allows to enable or disable block checksums in stopped PostgreSQL® instances.
-Previously, this could only be done by recreating the physical data representation of the cluster using initdb
+credativ has contributed an extension for pg_checksums that allows activating or deactivating block checksums in stopped PostgreSQL® instances.
+Previously, this could only be done by recreating the physical data representation of the cluster via initdb.

-parameter.
-The corresponding code contributions come from the colleagues Michael Banck and Bernd Helmle.
+pg_checksums now also features the ability to display a status history on the console with the parameter --progress.
+The corresponding code contributions come from colleagues Michael Banck and Bernd Helmle.

 Optimizer Inlining of Common Table Expressions

-Up to and including PostgreSQL® 11, the PostgreSQL® Optimizer was unable to optimize common table expressions (also called CTE or WITH queries).
+Up to and including PostgreSQL® 11, the PostgreSQL® Optimizer was unable to optimize Common Table Expressions (also known as CTEs or WITH queries).
 If such an expression was used in a query, the CTE was always evaluated and materialized first before the rest of the query was processed.
-This resulted in expensive execution plans for more complex CTE expressions.
-The following generic example illustrates this.
-A join is given with a CTE expression that filters all even numbers from a numeric column:
+For more complex CTE expressions, this led to correspondingly expensive execution plans.
+The following generic example clearly illustrates this.
+Given a join with a CTE expression that filters all even numbers from a numeric column:

 WITH t_cte AS (SELECT id FROM foo WHERE id % 2 = 0) SELECT COUNT(*) FROM t_cte JOIN bar USING(id);

-In PostgreSQL® 11, using a CTE always leads to a CTE scan that materializes the CTE expression first:
+In PostgreSQL® 11, the use of a CTE always leads to a CTE Scan, which materializes the CTE expression first:

 EXPLAIN (ANALYZE, BUFFERS) WITH t_cte AS (SELECT id FROM foo WHERE id % 2 = 0) SELECT COUNT(*) FROM t_cte JOIN bar USING(id) ; QUERY PLAN ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────── Aggregate (cost=2231.12..2231.14 rows=1 width=8) (actual time=48.684..48.684 rows=1 loops=1) Buffers: shared hit=488 CTE t_cte -> Seq Scan on foo (cost=0.00..1943.00 rows=500 width=4) (actual time=0.055..17.146 rows=50000 loops=1) Filter: ((id % 2) = 0) Rows Removed by Filter: 50000 Buffers: shared hit=443 -> Hash Join (cost=270.00..286.88 rows=500 width=0) (actual time=7.297..47.966 rows=5000 loops=1) Hash Cond: (t_cte.id = bar.id) Buffers: shared hit=488 -> CTE Scan on t_cte (cost=0.00..10.00 rows=500 width=4) (actual time=0.063..31.158 rows=50000 loops=1) Buffers: shared hit=443 -> Hash (cost=145.00..145.00 rows=10000 width=4) (actual time=7.191..7.192 rows=10000 loops=1) Buckets: 16384 Batches: 1 Memory Usage: 480kB Buffers: shared hit=45 -> Seq Scan on bar (cost=0.00..145.00 rows=10000 width=4) (actual time=0.029..3.031 rows=10000 loops=1) Buffers: shared hit=45 Planning Time: 0.832 ms Execution Time: 50.562 ms (19 rows)